mprivat/xgql/README.md

 ## Introspection query

 The `introspect` command simulates running a basic introspection query against the schema.
-It produces a value instrospection JSON from the schema file.
+It produces a valid instrospection JSON from the schema file.

 ```bash
 xgql introspect schema.graphql